AndyBlightLeeds/px4-ros2-drone-simulation/docker/README.md

 ## Basic operation

-The script `build.bash` creates the docker container, installing all packages as defined in the `scripts/install` directory.
+The script `docker/build.bash` creates the docker container, installing all packages as defined in the `scripts/install` directory.
 Do this just once!
+This process took about 30 minutes on my PC, so get on with something else while the image is built.

-To start the container, use `start.bash`.
-This script starts the container and leaves it running until `stop.bash` is called.
+To start the container, use `docker/start.bash`.
+This script starts the container and leaves it running until `docker/stop.bash` is called.

-When the container is running, you can get a Bash user prompt using `attach.bash`.
+When the container is running, you can get a Bash user prompt attached to the container using `docker/attach.bash`.

+To start the simulation, start the container and attach to the container.
 At the new Bash prompt, enter the following:

 ```text